Scatchell/trainicorns/lec-1-intro-tdd-pairing/index.md

 ## Contract

 * No playing on phones & laptops
+  * Keeping laptops closed during presentations is a big problem...be strict about it
 * Silence mobile phones
 * No side discussions
 * Show up on time (if you don't, you owe everyone coffee)